 |Must be under the owner’s control at all times and must be with the owner at all times.||Must be under the owner’s control at all times.
 ESA care must be provided solely by the owner.
 ESA cannot be left alone or with anyone else overnight.|

 If you would like to request an Emotional Support Animal accommodation, you should register with the Office of Accessibility Services (OAS) and follow the application procedure explained below.

 Students requesting an emotional support animal (ESA) should register with the Office of Accessibility Services (OAS) by:

 - Completing an Application for Support Services located on the OAS website (https://dsst.fsu.edu/oas/students/applying-for-services)

 - Submitting appropriate documentation of your disability with the application

 - Completing an initial appointment with an assigned disability specialist to discuss the request for an ESA and other possible academic, housing, or dining accommodations.

-It may take one to two weeks for your application and documentation to be processed, even with adequate documentation.
+It may take up to 10 business days for your application and documentation to be processed, even with adequate documentation.
 If the documentation submitted is inadequate, the processing time will increase.

 - The documentation must be on official letterhead and should be signed and dated within the last two years.